virtualmin/virtualmin.com/content/docs/Installation/uninstall.md

 ```text
 sh virtualmin-install.sh --uninstall
 ```

-**Warning:** This is a rather haphazard uninstall routine, that will remove pretty much everything Virtualmin installed, including its core dependencies.
+{{< note "This is a rather haphazard uninstall routine, that will remove pretty much everything Virtualmin installed, including its core dependencies.
 This should never be done on a system that is in production.
 It is very destructive.
-It is primarily for use when you tried an installation option (for example using Nginx instead of Apache) and have decided to change after trying it out.</small>
+It is primarily for use when you tried an installation option (for example using Nginx instead of Apache) and have decided to change after trying it out."
+"Warning:" "exclamation" "danger" >}}

 ### Downgrading Virtualmin Professional to GPL